CesarCaramazana/NLP_NewsCategory/README.md

 ## Machine Learning methods

+### Classical methods
-Classical methods.: Three classification paradigms were chosen from the Scikit-learn library to serve as the baseline of classical Machine Learning methods.
+Three classification paradigms were chosen from the Scikit-learn library to serve as the baseline of classical Machine Learning methods.
 These are: Support Vector Machines (SVM), Random Forest classifiers (RF) and Multilayer Perceptrons (MLP).
-• SVM: with a RBF kernel.
+- SVM: with a RBF kernel.
 The parameter C was crossvalidated.
-• RF: the number of trees and their depths were crossvalidated.
+- RF: the number of trees and their depths were crossvalidated.
-• MLP: with 3 hidden layers of sizes 128, 256 and 128.
+- MLP: with 3 hidden layers of sizes 128, 256 and 128.
 The Adam algorithm was used to optimize the weights.

+### Transformer
+Regarding the Transformer architecture, a pretrained DistilBERT model [6] was fine-tuned for 5 epochs.
+Some minor tweaks had to be done to accommodate for our multi-label classification task.
+The appropriate data preprocessing was also carried out to fit the required format of the model (such as one-hot encoding the labels and tokenizing the inputs).